 OEM gives priority to organic growth.
 OEM achieves organic growth by increasing its market share and expanding the range that the company offers its customers.
-OEM's operations are expected to grow above the underlying market growth in those areas where the company is well established.
-In markets where OEM has yet to achieve a position among the five largest players, its aim is to achieve considerably higher growth.
+OEM's operations are expected to outpace the underlying market growth in those areas where the company is well established.
+In markets where OEM has yet to achieve a position among the five largest players, the aim is to achieve considerably higher growth.

-Business combinations are central to OEM's strategy for developing its operations.
-OEM acquires companies and product ranges that strengthen its market position within current product areas in existing markets, and companies that add a brand-new range or give OEM access to a new geographic market.
+Business combinations are a priority in OEM's growth strategy. oem acquires companies and product ranges that strengthen its market position within current product areas in existing markets, and companies that add a brand-new range or give OEM access to a new geographic market.

 3) Geographic expansion

 Geographic expansion into new markets will take place when it is possible for OEM to become a prominent player by representing several of the company's suppliers.